 How did we determine the safest cities to call home in The Palmetto State?
 We looked at crime in each city.

 What's the safest place to live in South Carolina?
 According to data from the FBI UCR, Mount Pleasant came out on top as the safest in South Carolina.
 Kudos!

 Read on to learn how Mount Pleasant brought home the gold and how your city ranked.

 For more reading on safe places to live in and around South Carolina, check out:

 Well isn't this a pleasant surprise?
 The throne of the pleasant, the crown of the peaceful, the pinnacle of safety -- Mount Pleasant ranks as the safest city in South Carolina for 2020.

-It moved up one spot from last year and now boasts the lowest property crime rank in the state.
+It moved down one spot from last year, but still boasts one of the lowest property crime ranks in the state.

 Furthermore, Mount Pleasant is basically the cream of the crop in South Carolina as it also ranks as the best and richest city in the state according to our most recent rankings.
 So I'm running out of kingly adjectives to describe it at this point.

-Always the bridesmaid and never the bride in 2019, Tega Cay ranks as the second safest place to live in South Carolina.
+Always the bridesmaid and never the bride in 2020, Tega Cay ranks as the third safest place to live in South Carolina.

-Moving up one spot from last year, Tega Cay has the lowest violent crime rate in the state which means you probably have a better chance of winning the lottery than getting mugged.
+Tega Cay has the second lowest violent crime rate in the state which means you probably have a better chance of winning the lottery than getting mugged.

-Oh and we said always the bridesmaid because the city located on the North Carolina border near Charlotte finished second for safest and best this year.
-Still awesome, just not quite awesome enough to beat out the pleasant on the mount.
+Oh and we said always the bridesmaid because the city located on the North Carolina border near Charlotte finished third for safest and best this year.
+Still awesome, just not quite awesome enough.

-Living in Bluffton is like drawing a full house on the flop and playing it off like you have deuce and seven -- the opposite of a bluff, it's the fourth safest city in South Carolina according to the most recent FBI data.
+Living in Bluffton is like drawing a full house on the flop and playing it off like you have deuce and seven -- the opposite of a bluff, it's the fifth safest city in South Carolina according to the most recent FBI data.